linyalan2000/VarGAN/README.md

 # VarGAN
-This repository contains code for VarGAN, a novel method for variable name representations.
+This repository contains code for VarGAN: Adversarial Learning of Variable Semantic Representations, a novel method for variable name representations.
 It enhances the training of low-frequency variables through adversarial training.

 ## Requirments